Police say vandals wrote ‘Satan rules!’ on a NC church

 MARSHALL, N.C.
 (AP) - North Carolina authorities say they caught two people vandalizing a Baptist church with caricatures of the devil and the phrase “Satan rules!”

-Officials with the Madison County Sheriff’s Office arrested Gavin Martin Beaudet and Kamia Dae Reed last week in a small town about 15 miles (24 kilometers) north of Ashville, North Carolina.
+Officials with the Madison County Sheriff’s Office arrested Gavin Martin Beaudet and Kamia Dae Reed last week in a small town about 15 miles (24 kilometers) north of Asheville, North Carolina.

 News outlets report a sheriff’s deputy said they caught the suspects as they were scrawling pictures of a horned devil on the church walls.
 The suspects then reportedly led officers on a short chase before being caught with stolen property on them.

-Note: An earlier version of this report had an incorrect spelling of Asheville.